Easyship: eBay international shipping program

-Easyship’s application programming interface (API) has been used in several services on eBay, including label generation, cross-border compliance and tracking in the US.
+Easyship's application programming interface (API) has been used in several shipping and fulfillment services on eBay's global marketplace, including label generation, cross-border compliance and parcel tracking in the US.
 It has also supported domestic and international shipments in Canada and Australia since 2019.
-In April 2023, Easyship announced expansion of its partnership with eBay to support eBay International Shipping, a newly launched program.
-This allowed buyers to access more regional and express shipping solutions for international destinations through eBay’s platform.
+In April 2023, Easyship announced the expansion of its partnership with eBay to support eBay International Shipping, a newly launched program that provides additional protections for eBay sellers.
+This allowed buyers to access more regional and express shipping solutions for international destinations through eBay's platform.